yoon-thiri04/Online-LMS-J2EE/README.md

 - !!!!!!!
 Password che
 - !!
 Quiz - Timer

 #### I couldn't do well on my project show 05.9.24.
 Even I cry😢.
 Everybody out there having their best life, making their best.
 But for me I actually trying the best I can but still couldn't up to be the same with them.
 I feel so sorry and hate myself at the same time. 😢 I just wanna relax like nth have to be tried too hard to be like others.
 Just music and sleeping enough.
 I am both physically and mentally tired.
 I am so done.
+I wish I was a better person than this